Skip to content

 What is goods in transit insurance?

 Goods in transit policy is a type of business insurance that will protect goods and property while they’re being transported.
-Depending on what level of cover you have in place, it can covers loss, damage, or theft of these items while they are in the vehicle.

 What does goods in transit insurance cover?